ck4adventure/recipe_app_nextjs/feature_loafer.md

 TODO: dough calculator
  - 250g, 500g, 1kg, 1.5kg....
  - or evtl to have app context and pass along the chosen bakes from the leaven calc
+ TODO: starter reminder daily -> this one is great first candidate for streaks and achievements!
  TODO: gamifcation for my own fun
   - everything should have streaks and achievements for things like 3 in a row, 7 days straight
 	- fitbit had crazy cool stats of distances that equated to crazy things like empire state building